d2cio/docs/docs/getting-started/database-import.md

 ## Second step.
 Restoring

-To [restore a database](platform/backups/#how-to-restore-from-a-backup) follow the next steps:
+To [restore a database](/platform/backups/#how-to-restore-from-a-backup) follow the next steps:

 1. Create a database service or open an existing one
 2. Click **Restore** button
 3. Choose a provider
-4. Specify a path to a backup and the name of archive
+4. Enter backup's path and filename of an archive
 5. Click **Restore data**